Mirasadeghi/Ecoli-FBA-COBRApy/README.md

+This repository contains my implementation of Flux Balance Analysis (FBA) on the E. coli core model using COBRApy, including visualization and sampling analysis.

 🧬 Flux Balance Analysis of E. coli Core Model

 This project explores the core metabolic network of E. coli using COBRApy to perform Flux Balance Analysis (FBA), Flux Variability Analysis (FVA), and flux space sampling (ACHR).